SaiVignesh27/FaangTestLms/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgements
 - Inspired by modern LMS platforms and open-source education tools
-- Built with ❤️ by FaangTechLabs and contributors
+- Built with ❤️ by Sai Vignesh and FaangTechLab